 Now before you start your project, no matter how big or small.
 There are a number of considerations to make before any work can begin.
 The four most important things to consider are Gun Distance, Strokes, Speed and Triggering.

-Gun Distance – When you are carrying-out on-site paint spraying it’s important to maintain a consistent distance between the spray gun and the work surface.
-In most circumstances a distance of approximately eight inches will be suitable.
+When you are carrying-out on-site paint spraying it’s important to maintain a consistent distance between the spray gun and the work surface.
+In most circumstances, a distance of approximately eight inches will be suitable.

 During any spraying project we complete, we also encourage our professional paint sprayers to use their machines/spray guns at right angles.

 Once they begin work, they will be spraying full straight, horizontal paint strokes between two and three feet in length.
-Using this spray painting technique, we encourage the technicians to use their body whilst at work, swaying with the spray gun whilst applying the paint.
+Using this spray painting technique, we encourage the technicians to use their body while at work, swaying with the spray gun while applying the paint.
+Ultimately you want the paint to have an even finish with no distinct lines.

-Spray Gun Speed – This is arguably one of, if not, the most important of your on-site spray painting techniques.
+This is arguably one of, if not, the most important of your on-site spray painting techniques.
 The speed of which you apply and spray the paint to the surface is crucial.
 It should remain at a consistent speed that provides a full coat to the surface with each individual stroke.
-This becomes hugely important during the store front coatings we complete as the final finish could be the be all and end all of the stores initial image for passing customers.
+This becomes hugely important during the store front coatings we complete as the final finish could be the be all and end all of the store’s initial image for passing customers.

-Triggering – Like the guns you see in the Hollywood movies, the triggers on the spray guns we use control the guns initial spraying action.
-Our on-site and in house coating technicians will generally look to use the trigger at the beginning and the end of each spraying stroke, feathering the paint across the surface, looking to avoid paint sags and double coatings.
+Like the guns, you see in the Hollywood movies, the triggers on the spray guns we use to control the guns initial spraying action.
+Our on-site and in-house coating technicians will generally look to use the trigger at the beginning and the end of each spraying stroke, feathering the paint across the surface, looking to avoid paint sags and double coatings.

 Paint Spraying Recap